shadiakiki1986/IDES-Data-Preparation-Php/README.md

 2. Run image with `docker run -p 8123:80 -d -v /home/shadi/ides_src:/var/lib/IDES/src -t shadiakiki1986/ides-data-preparation-php`
 3. Note that this only works for a simple php function that doesnt require further package installations

+# Security note
+This demo app will show the field `upload password` in plain text in the URL after clicking on `Get data`

 # License
 Please check [[LICENSE]]